 Stanley Peak in the background (mouse over)

-Clouds begin to move in.
+Clouds began to move in

 Interesting rock formations ahead